 Gaming services — such as poker machines and pool tables — must remain closed.

 Hotels are able to continue to provide accommodation and offer food and drinks as room service.

 As of June 1, the state government is also allowing travel to regional NSW for holidays.

 Campgrounds will be able to open, but visitors are being urged to call and book ahead, and to practice especially good hygiene when using shared facilities.

 New South Wales Deputy Premier John Barilaro urged people to “visit local businesses, enjoy local attractions and feast on the best food regional NSW has to offer”.

-In Queensland, cafes, restaurants and fast-food outlets are able to open to 10 people at a time, while observing the four square metre rule and maintaining social distancing between customers.
+In Queensland, cafes, restaurants and fast-food outlets are able to open to 20 people at a time, per room or defined area, while observing the four square metre rule and maintaining social distancing between customers.

-Now, alcohol can be served with food.
+Alcohol can be served without food.
 Patrons are able to approach the bar area to order, but must be seated when they’re served.

-Venues will also have to continue to abide by the four-square-metres-per-person rule, and of course the 1.4-metre social distancing rule.
+Venues will also have to continue to abide by the four-square-metres-per-person rule, and of course the 1.5-metre social distancing rule.